St. Paul College of Makati: Buildings

-Named after Mother Benjamine Le Noel de Groussy, a pioneer of the Sisters of Saint Paul of Chartres, the building houses the nursery, first kindergarten, and second kindergarten (formerly, preparatory) classrooms, a playground, a canteen, and a faculty room.
+Named after Mother Benjamine Le Noel de Groussy, a pioneer of the Sisters of Saint Paul of Chartres, the building formerly housed the nursery, first kindergarten, and second kindergarten (formerly, preparatory) classrooms, a playground, a canteen, and a faculty room.
+The building was demolished in 2024 to make way for the school’s parking lot. the nursery and kindergarten is now housed on the first floor of the high school building.